defeo/aws/HELP.md

 gem install github-pages
 ~~~

-Note that you will need Ruby headers (`ruby-dev` pacakge on Ubuntu) in
+Note that you will need Ruby headers (`ruby-dev` package on Ubuntu) in
 order to compile C dependencies.

 Now you can `cd` into your local clone of the repository and launch